In the Press

 Chicago Tribune.
 October 2012

-One of the greatest basses of our time Ferruccio Furlanetto is one of the most sought-after singers in the world.
+Hailed as one of the greatest basses of our time Ferruccio Furlanetto is one of the most sought-after singers in the world.
 The critics praise him for his vast range, thundering vocal power, and excellent acting ability.